team113sanger/Postzygotic_NFATC1_mosaic_cherry_angioma/documentation/Coverage_depth_check.md

 ## Coverage Depth analysis

-The Coverage Depth analysis was run under internal cluster environment with **Ubuntu 22.04** and **LSF job execution**.
+The Coverage Depth analysis was run under a cluster environment with **Ubuntu 22.04** and **LSF job execution**.
 It is required to replace the `PROJECTDIR` shell environment variable with the path of where the current repository was downloaded.

 ### Download BAM files